Rvmbrother/Codex/README.md

 ## Using the App
  - The menu-bar icon shows your task list.
 Press **⌥⌘T** to toggle the window from anywhere.
+ - When the window opens you see a list of Markdown files in `~/Documents/tasks`.
+Pick one to view its tasks.
+ - The window can be resized like a normal macOS window.
- - Tasks are read from `~/Documents/tasks.md`.
-Lines containing `[ ]` or `[x]` become interactive tasks.
-Other lines are shown as headings so larger checklists remain readable.
+ - Lines containing `[ ]` or `[x]` become interactive checkboxes.
+Checking or unchecking immediately writes the change back to the selected file.
- - Checking or unchecking a task immediately rewrites `tasks.md`, so external edits are reflected next time the file is loaded.

  - Lines beginning with a dash (`-`) are displayed without the bullet for a cleaner list.

-Edit `tasks.md` with any text editor to manage your list.
+Add or edit `.md` files inside the `tasks` folder with any text editor to manage your lists.